 For a more sedate and taste-focused experience, there are plenty of craft beer tours available.
 An expert will introduce you to Poland’s thriving craft brewing scene, taking you to a handful of the best places to taste the different types of beer available, including the ‘champagne beer’ Grodzisk.
 The guide will explain what these different types are, along with their histories and the techniques involved.
 In addition to recipes dating back to the 13th century, you’ll also get to know some of the many newer types springing up locally.
 A tour will typically last 2.5 hours.

 Just as visiting a castle or museum is enhanced by the knowledge of a good guide, any visit to a Kraków bar is even better with an expert.

 Brewery Day Trips

-You can also combine a visit to the Tyskie Musuem with the magnificent Pszczyna Castle Museum.
+You could combine a visit to the Tyskie Musuem with the magnificent Pszczyna Castle Museum.
 In addition to everything above, you’ll see this 13th-century gothic castle, later rebuilt in the renaissance and baroque styles, and considered one of the most stunning in Poland.

 Polish Vodka Tasting

 Probably Poland’s most characteristic drink is flavoured vodka, which forms a central part of much of Polish social life.
 There are countless variations in addition to the basic czysta (or clear), including vodka liqueurs, and many establishments invent their own.
 You may have seen Żubrówka, a brand sold all over the world, which is flavoured with grass from the Białowieża Forest.
 It has a smooth and subtle taste.
 But the range appears to be limited only by imagination, as most fruit and nut flavours have been used to great success, as well as herbs, coffee, honey, spices and different kinds of sweet elements.